hincksjim/supportbuddy/ai.md

 ## 3. `analyze-medication.ts`

 **Function:** An AI agent that provides a summary, side effects, and potential interaction warnings for a given medication based on a user's existing prescriptions.
+This is called from the "Meds" page automatically when a new medication is added, or when the user manually requests a re-check.

 **Prompt:**
 ```